SagarDhok/Smart_ATS/README.md

 This project was built to simulate how real-world ATS platforms handle **secure onboarding, candidate evaluation, and role-based workflows**, rather than focusing on CRUD-only features.

-> **Note:** Email delivery uses an HTTP-based Email API instead of SMTP to ensure
+> **Note:** Email delivery uses Gmail SMTP with App Password authentication.
-> reliability on cloud platforms with restricted outbound SMTP ports (e.g. Render Free Tier).
+> This approach is reliable for low-volume transactional emails (invites, password resets).
+> In large-scale production systems, this can be replaced with SES / Resend / SendGrid.